Bunbury Aldersey School

 Bunbury Aldersey School is a 5–11 mixed, Church of England primary school with academy status in Bunbury, Cheshire, England.
-It is located in the Diocese of Chester and recorded in the National Heritage List for England as a designated Grade II listed building.
+It is located in the Diocese of Chester and recorded in the National Heritage List for England as a designated Grade II listed building..
+The Worshipful Company of Haberdashers is a sponsor of the school.

 History

 The school was built in 1874 and designed by the Chester architect John Douglas.
-It was built as a grammar school to replace a school nearer to Bunbury Church, which had been founded in 1594 by Thomas Aldersey.
+It was built as a grammar school to replace a school nearer to Bunbury Church, which had been founded in 1594 by haberdasher Thomas Aldersey.
 It later became a primary school.

 Architecture

 The school is constructed in red brick on a sandstone plinth and has a slate roof.
 Its style is Gothic Revival, and it is built in one storey with five bays.
 The entrance bay projects forwards and its opening has a Tudor arch, over which is the date 1874 and shields containing inscriptions.
 Above this is a gable with a finial.
 On the roof are lucarnes and an octagonal slate turret.